quibble-dbal/query/README.md

 Again, any subsequent parameters are bindings to placeholders.

+## Subqueries
+If any bindable is itself a `Select` query builder, it becomes a _subquery_ and the associated bindings are "hoisted" to the parent query.

 ## Choosing which fields to select
 The default is to select `*` so if that's what you want you don't need to specify anything.
 To fine-tune, use the `select` method: